agaraysa/TSWD-agaraysa-portfolio/critique-by-design.md

 **Stack Bar Chart Attempt Using Tableau**

 _I was able to figure out how to do a stacked table after my friend mentioned that I could simply ask Claude (or ChatGPT) to help me figure out to do that, so I was asking Claude to help me with how to make a stacked bar chart and how to edit labels.
-Which helped me learn how to use Tableau and it feature.
-Interview 4 was done with the edits from my first 3 interviews that was applied to my data visualization done in Tableau._
+Which helped me learn how to use Tableau and it features.
+Interview 4 was done in Tableau with the edits from my first 3 interviews that I applied to my updated data visualization._

 _This one focused on Ranking all 50 the Top Earner in descending order.
 This is what I showed the person from interview 4._
 <img width="930" height="583" alt="Screenshot 2026-04-01 at 12 28 05 AM" src="https://github.com/user-attachments/assets/ae3ed26f-efc6-4f10-a98b-803f6db66006" />

-_This one just focused on the top earners within sports This is what I showed the person from interview 4 as well after._
+_This one just focused on the top earners within sports This is what I showed the person from interview 4 as well after the initial one._
 <img width="1084" height="419" alt="Screenshot 2026-04-02 at 10 41 36 PM" src="https://github.com/user-attachments/assets/f873a19b-f15f-4918-a5cc-6b956008fac2" />

-**My Journey "figuring it Out"**
+**My Journey "Figuring it Out"**

 _I was going back and forth with Claude sending it screenshots to help me walk me through how to do it step by step, which was very helpful_